iamyulik/iamyulik/README.md

 - 👋 Hi, I’m @iamyulik
-- 🎀 I'm just a system analyst girl struggling with code 👉👈
-- ✨ I just want to understand my precious tech colleagues better ❤
+- ✨ I'm just a system analyst girl struggling with git and i created this profile to understand my precious tech colleagues better and eventually find out how the things work ❤

 <!---
 iamyulik/iamyulik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.